JonPSmith/PermissionAccessControl2/README.md

 * Part 6: [Adding user impersonation to an ASP.NET Core web application](https://www.thereformedprogrammer.net/adding-user-impersonation-to-an-asp-net-core-web-application/).
 * Part 7: [Adding the “better ASP.NET Core authorization” code into your app](https://www.thereformedprogrammer.net/part-7-adding-the-better-asp-net-core-authorization-code-into-your-app/).

-**NOTE: If you like what these articles describe and want to add one or more of these features to your application I STRONGLY suggest you read the [Part 7 article](https://www.thereformedprogrammer.net/part-7-adding-the-better-asp-net-core-authorization-code-into-your-app/), which gives a step-by-step guide to how to pick/copy the right code into your app.**
+**NOTE: If you like what these articles describe and want to add one or more of these features to your application I STRONGLY suggest you read the [Part 7 article](https://www.thereformedprogrammer.net/part-7-adding-the-better-asp-net-core-authorization-code-into-your-app/), which gives a step-by-step guide to how to pick/copy the right code from the `PermissionAccessControl2` into your app.**

 ## How to play with the application

 You start the PermissionAccessControl2 project to run the ASP.NET Core application.
 The home screen shows you what you can do.
+It also tells you what setup was used the features/database - section [Controlling how the demo works](https://github.com/JonPSmith/PermissionAccessControl2#controlling-how-the-demo-works).

 The default setting (see Configuration section below) will use in-memory databases which it will preload with demo users and data at startup (NOTE: Its a bit slow to start as it is setting up all the demo users and data).
 The demo users have: